NAThompson/DifferentiableRaytracing/README.md

 Raytracing triangle meshes has become dominant in game programming.
 The assumption is that *creation* of the mesh is not that expensive-a good assumption for game asset generation; a bad one for visualizing ODE/PDE solutions.

-CAD programs *used* to render diagrams using smoother surfaces; e.g., Bezier and Catmull-Clark.
+CAD programs render diagrams using smoother surfaces; e.g., Bezier and Catmull-Clark.

 ---